 Step 6: Commit to Your Hobby!

-If you want to get good at something (like ballroom dancing), you can’t half-ass it.
+If you want to get good at something, you can’t half-ass it.
 You need to commit.
 This certainly doesn’t mean you need to devote hours every day to your new hobby (see Step 3).
 What it does mean, though, is that if you want to improve your skills you’ll have to ensure that you do all you can to achieve that goal.
 Learning something new is so rewarding…and fun!
 So it’s well worth your time and resources.

 If you follow these steps, you’re sure to find your new favorite hobby in no time.
 We want to hear about your favorite hobby or something that you’ve been thinking about trying!
 Tell us all about it in the comments.